mobotyx/Robotic/README.md

 * _align_: when a rock is detected and we wish to collect it, we set the driving mode to this state.
 The rover will kick-in an align logic based on the polar coordinate of the rock with reference to the rover coordinates frame.

 * _collect_: this state is always activated from the _align_ state.
-When the _align_ step determine that the rover is rhoughtly aligned with the rock, it will switch the mode to _collect_ in order to make the final approach to pick-up the rock.
+When the _align_ step determine that the rover is roughly aligned with the rock, it will switch the mode to _collect_ in order to make the final approach to pick-up the rock.

 Depending on the given state, the following two function can be called